Evidence supporting the use of: Fiber

 However, while there is scientific support for fiber's general benefits in digestive health and symptom management after cholecystectomy, direct research specifically on fiber's effect on "sluggish" gallbladders is limited.
 Most recommendations are extrapolated from its effects on bile acid metabolism and post-cholecystectomy syndromes.
 Overall, fiber is considered a supportive dietary measure with a moderate level of evidence (rated 3/5), primarily based on clinical experience, mechanistic studies, and some controlled trials focused on post-gallbladder removal symptoms.

-More about Fiber
+More about fiber

 More about Gall Bladder (sluggish or removed)